awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-secret-manager.md

 | --- | --- | --- |
 |  `aws.greengrass#GetSecretValue` or `*`  |  Allows a component to get the value of secrets that are encrypted on the core device\.  |  A Secrets Manager secret ARN, or `*` to allow access to all secrets\.  |

+### Authorization policy examples<a name="ipc-secret-manager-authorization-policy-examples"></a>

+You can reference the following authorization policy example to help you configure authorization policies for your components\.

 **Example authorization policy**
 The following example authorization policy allows a component to get the value of any secret on the core device\.
 We recommend that in a production environment, you reduce the scope of the authorization policy, so that the component retrieves only the secrets that it uses\.
 You can change the `*` wildcard to a list of secret ARNs when you deploy the component\.